PaulRouss3l/vue_js_introduction/README.md

 ### Dynamic content

-Javascript(JS) is programming language, that allow us to change the html page once loaded.
+Javascript(JS) is a programming language, that allow us to change the html page once loaded.
 With JS we can interact with the user; create, edit or delete the content of our page and communicate with servers.

-So imagine we want something that change over time or over which user is using it, like displaying the current date.
-We can do it with Javascript
+So imagine we want something that change over time or with user inputs, like displaying the current date.
+We can do it with Javascript :

 ```html
 <p id="date"></p>